The term dog temperament is simply a way of describing a dog's basic personality.

 Dogs with an assertive canine temperament are often aggressive and like to play rough.

-Playing games with this type of temperament, such as catch with a ball or a frisbee, will help to use up some of his energy, however I would never recommend playing tug of war games with an assertive dog.
+Playing games with this type of dog temperament, such as catching a ball or a frisbee, will help to use up some of his energy.
+However, I would never recommend playing tug-of-war games with an assertive dog.

 They may also have a high prey drive.

-Assertive Cockers can be a challenge to train, especially if you've no experience with this type of dog temperament.
-I would never recommend bringing a dog with this sort of temperament into your home if you haven't owned a dog before.
+Assertive Cockers can be challenging to train, especially if you don't have experience with this type of dog temperament.
+I would only recommend bringing a dog with this temperament into your home if you have owned a dog before.

-In short, these dogs go looking for trouble and will need firm, consistent handling.
+In short, these dogs look for trouble and need firm, consistent handling.

 Dogs with an assertive temperament are also known as Alpha dogs.